-Born in Australia and raised in England, my lifelong love of art began during early childhood, with many hours spent sketching and painting in a disused caravan on our family farm.
-I enjoyed watching my mother, also an artist, working with paint and pastels – creativity was always encouraged in our home and there was no shortage of inspiration.
+Born in Australia, raised in England and residing most of my adult life in Sydney, Australia, my lifelong love of art began during early childhood, with many hours spent sketching and painting in a disused caravan on our family farm.
+I enjoyed watching my mother, also an artist, working with paint and pastels — creativity was always encouraged in our home and there was no shortage of inspiration.
 In the early 1990s, my mother and her partner converted their Sussex oast house into an art gallery where local artists and sculptors could show their work.

 Living in the Wiltshire countryside and surrounded by nature, I find constant inspiration.
 I have always been passionate about birds and wildlife and also have an avid interest in history — in particular, Victorian and Edwardian architecture — and these have provided my most compelling subjects and driven me to draw!